shkiefer/pyAnsys_DPF_dash/README.md

 python pyAnsys_DPF_dash.py --ip 0.0.0.0
   ```

-- Note, that you should have permissions to run the app on that IP address. i.e., it needs to be made public within the organization.
+- Note, that exposing an application at "0.0.0.0" makes it accessible outside of your localhost.